AdobeDocs/campaign-standard.en/help/automating/using/reconciliation.md

 The **[!UICONTROL Reconciliation]** activity allows you to link unidentified data to existing resources.

+While the **Enrichment** activity allows you to define additional data to process in your workflow (use an **Enrichment** activity to combine data coming from multiple sets, or to create links to a temporary resource), the **Reconciliation** activity allows you to link unidentified data to existing resources.
+Reconciliation operation implies that the data of the linked dimensions are already in the database.
+Use cases are available in [this section](#use-cases-reconciliation).

 ## Context of use {#context-of-use}

 The **[!UICONTROL Reconciliation]** activity is essentially used for Data Management purposes and implies two different use cases: